ultraleap/UnityPlugin/README.md

   - We have in-depth documentation online with an explanation of each feature
   - We have included step by step guides within the Editor which teaches you how to set up hands without the need to open online documentation
   - No programming knowledge is needed
+  - We provide shaders to support HDRP/URP & the Standard render pipeline.

 #### UI Input: